This book explores ‘difficult conversations’ in feminist theory as an integral part of social and theoretical transformations.

 Sophie Hales, Paul Galbally and Melissa Tyler

-14. Gender Studies and the question of political relevance
+14. Gender studies, academic purity and political relevance

 16. Focus groups and the ‘insider researcher’; difficult conversations and intersectional complexities